-158. The Association of Study Aids and Study Strategies Assessors aims to help Assessors fulfil their role by providing an informal means of communication between assessors that encourages discussion, reflection on practice and sharing of knowledge.
+163. The Association of Study Aids and Study Strategies Assessors aims to help Assessors fulfill their role by providing an informal means of communication between assessors that encourages discussion, reflection on practice and sharing of knowledge.

-Membership is free and open to anyone whose primary work role is related to DSAs e.g. DSAs Assessors, AT Trainers, Study Skills Practitioners and Diagnosticians
+Membership is free and open to anyone whose primary work role is related to DSAs for example, DSAs Assessors, AT Trainers, Study Skills Practitioners and Diagnosticians.